corck/sia_skynet/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/sia_skynet.
+Bug reports and pull requests are welcome on GitHub at https://github.com/corck/sia_skynet.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+Copyright, 2021, by Christoph Klocker.